Q 1. What is the value for becoming a credentialed professional?

 - No, you do not need credentials to implement PFA and SBT.
 You do need credentialing to provide supervision to those implementing the process.
 Anyone can do and can continue to do PFA and SBT without credentialing, and we respect the implementer’s capability to discern what is within their scope of competence.
 The voluntary credentialing program is offered via FTF to serve a growing international demand for training, implementation support, and supervision regarding the PFA and SBT process.
-By providing professionals with an opportunity to verify their competency-based experiences and featuring them in FTF’s Credential Directory, FTF can help increase consumer confidence in a given professional competence (i.e., Knowledge, Application, Implementation, Advanced Knowledge, Supervision) and connect professionals and supervisors with potential clients and supervisees, globally.
+By providing professionals with an opportunity to verify their competency-based experiences and featuring them in FTF’s Credential Directory, FTF can help increase consumer confidence in a given professional competence (i.e., Education, Application, Implementation, Advanced Education, Supervision) and connect professionals and supervisors with potential clients and supervisees, globally.

 Q4.
 Do I have to receive supervision from an FTF consultant?